 “Watch it, elf!” Ürbon snarled.
-“You may find I’m the one person who’s keeping you from brutal agony.”
-He was almost ready to let his crew go on with their proposal.
-Upon hearing the elves’ insults, many of them had already decided on the best ways to get them to talk, and brought up rope and hooks from the lower decks.
+“I’m the only one keeping you from brutal torture.”
+He was almost ready to let his crew do things their way.
+After hearing the elves and their insults, many of them had already decided on the best ways to get them to talk.
+They even brought up rope and hooks from the lower decks.

 “This doesn’t seem right,” said one of the crewmen.